 People often get so excited when purchasing a house that they forget about all the utility costs that it takes to actually make a house livable.
 After all, what’s the point of purchasing a home if you can’t afford the electricity or air conditioning in the hot summer time?
 Utility costs are based on a variety of factors, including the size of the home, if you leave the lights on, and how much heat or air conditioning you use each month, but expect to spend around $300 per month.
 “It is good to ask the sellers for the annual amount they pay for utilities,” says Karen Baldwin, Realtor on The Baldwin Scott Thomas Team at KW Luxury Homes International.
 “This way you know how much it costs for 12 months and then you can amortize a monthly sum because utility bills can vary significantly from season to season.”
 Don’t miss more secrets your real estate agent isn’t telling you.

 Insurance and more insuranceRobert Kneschke/Shutterstock

 Buying a home comes with the requirement of also purchasing home insurance.
 While basic home insurance is required, you might want additional insurances too.
 Do you live near the water?
 Consider flood insurance.
 Or maybe you live in an area prone to wild fires—fire insurance might be a good idea.
 You never know when an earthquake or major flood will hit, and being covered before an event will save you a ton of time, money, and headaches should you ever find yourself in such a situation.
 “Whether you are a first-time home buyer or you are moving up in the market, knowing the cost of insurance and the type of insurance or various insurance programs you may need is very important,” says Baldwin.
 “It will help avert sticker shock.”

 Cleaning a home takes a lot more time and money than cleaning your one-bedroom or studio apartment.
 If you don’t want to be the one making your new place spick and span, be prepared to shell out some dough for weekly or bi-weekly cleanings.
 House cleaners range anywhere from $25 per hour to $150 per hour depending on size of the house and cleaning type.
 If you are looking to have your house cleaned regularly, consider paying for the month up front or setting up sessions in advance to save some cash.
 If you’re going to be the one doing the cleaning, make sure you get all the nooks and crannies, like inside the toilet bowls, and on top of the fan.
 But fret not!
-You can actually clean your entire home in just one day.
+Here’s how you can clean your entire home in just one day.

-Monkey Business Images/Shutterstock
+Home improvementsMonkey Business Images/Shutterstock

 Not all loan lenders require this, but some, like the Federal Housing Administration, require the buyer to create something called an escrow account, which is basically an account that holds all the money needed for the real estate transaction while the buyer and seller hammer out the details.
 Once the contract has been signed and the home purchased, you’ll pay the mortgage each month to that escrow account.
 This ensures the lender that you will make your payments on time.
 Sometimes the lender will also require that you pay additional fees, like interest payments, taxes, and insurance, into the escrow account, in addition to your mortgage.
 “A mortgage officer will work with you to determine a buyer’s comfort level regarding monthly mortgage payments and affordability,” says Baldwin.
 Meet with your loan lender before you start looking at homes.

-Homeowners association fee
+Homeowners association feekaramysh/Shutterstock

 If you purchase a home in a subdivision, planned development, or suburb, it’s likely that your new digs are part of a homeowners association (HOA), and a lot of times there are homeowners association fees that needs to be paid annually or monthly.
 Membership is often required if you purchase a home on their property, so you likely won’t be able to get out of paying the fee.
 Most associations also have rules that homeowners must follow.
 For example, some require that your grass always be trimmed and watered, while others might enforce that all mailboxes must be painted white every year.
 “A buyer should always investigate the solvency of the HOA, know the fees involved, and also ask if there are any plans for an HOA increase or decrease moving forward,” advises Baldwin.